systemslab/popper-paper/paper/paper.md

 ---
-title: "The Popper Convention: Making Reproducible Systems Evaluation Practical"
-titlebanner: "ASPLOS Submission \\#390 - Confidential Draft - Do Not Distribute!!"
+title: "Standing on the Shoulders of Giants"
+subtitle: "By Managing Scientific Experiments like Software"
 author:
-- name: "  "
-  affiliation: "  "
-  email: "  "
-#- name: "Ivo Jimenez, Michael Sevilla, Noah Watkins, Carlos Maltzahn"
+- name: "Ivo Jimenez, Michael Sevilla, Noah Watkins, Carlos Maltzahn"
-#  affiliation: "_UC Santa Cruz_"
-#  email: "`{ivo,msevilla,jayhawk,carlosm}@cs.ucsc.edu`"
-number-of-authors: 4
-abstract: |
-  Independent validation of experimental results in the field of systems research is a challenging task, mainly due to differences in software and hardware in computational environments.
-Recreating an environment that resembles the original is difficult and time-consuming.
-In this paper we introduce _Popper_, a convention based on a set of modern open source software (OSS) development principles for generating reproducible scientific publications.
-  Concretely, we make the case for treating an article as an OSS project following a DevOps approach and applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
-Popper leverages existing cloud-computing infrastructure and DevOps tools to produce academic articles that are easy to validate, reproduce and extend.
-  We present four use cases that illustrate the usefulness of this approach.
-We show how, by following the _Popper_ convention, re-executing experiments on multiple platforms is more practical, allowing reviewers and researchers quickly get to the point of getting results without relying on the original author's intervention.
-documentclass: sigplanconf
+documentclass: scrartcl
-sigplanconf: true
-classoption: preprint
-fontsize: 10pt
+geometry:
+- 'margin=1in'
 monofont-size: scriptsize
-numbersections: true
 substitute-hyperref: true
 usedefaultspacing: true
-fontfamily: times
 linkcolor: black
 secPrefix: section
 ---

-# Introduction

-A key component of the scientific method is the ability to revisit and replicate previous experiments.
-Managing information about an experiment allows scientists to interpret and understand results, as well as verify that the experiment was performed according to acceptable procedures.
-Additionally, reproducibility plays a major role in education since the amount of information that a student has to digest increases as the pace of scientific discovery accelerates.
-By having the ability to repeat experiments, a student learns by looking at provenance information about the experiment, re-evaluates the questions that the original experiment addressed and builds upon the results of the original study.

-Independently validating experimental results in the field of computer systems research is a challenging task [@freire_computational_2012 ;
-@fursin_collective_2013].
-Recreating an environment that resembles the one where an experiment was originally executed is a time-consuming endeavour [@collberg_repeatability_2015 ; @hoefler_scientific_2015].
-In this work, we revisit the idea of an executable paper [@strijkers_executable_2011 ; @dolfi_model_2014 ;
-@leisch_executable_2011 ; @kauppinen_linked_2011], which proposes the
-integration of executables and data with scholarly articles to help facilitate its reproducibility.
-Our approach is to implement it in today's cloud-computing world by treating an article as an open source software (OSS) project.
-We introduce _Popper_, a convention for organizing an article's artifacts following a DevOps [@httermann_devops_2012 ; @loukides_what_2012] approach that allows researchers to make all associated artifacts publicly available with the goal of maximizing automation in the re-execution of experiments and validation of results.
+Independently validating experimental results in the field of computer systems research is a challenging task.
+Recreating an environment that resembles the one where an experimental exploration was originally executed is a time-consuming endeavour.
+In this article, we present Popper[^popper], a convention (or protocol) for treating an exploration following a DevOps approach that allows researchers to make all associated artifacts publicly available with the goal of maximizing automation in the re-execution of experimental exploration and validation of results.

+[^popper]: The name makes reference to Karl Popper, the philosopher of science that famously argued that _Falsifiability_ should be used as the demarcation criterion when determining whether a theory is scientific or pseudo-scientific.

+A basic expectation in the practice of the scientific method is to document, archive, and share all data and the methodologies used so other scientists can reproduce and verify scientific results and students can learn how they were derived.
+However, in the scientific branches of computation and data exploration the lack of reproducibility has led to a credibility crisis.
+As more scientific disciplines are relying on computational methods and data-intensive exploration, it has become urgent to develop software tools that help document dependencies on data products, methodologies, and computational environments; that safely archive data products and documentations; and that reliably share data products and documentations so that scientists can rely on their availability.

+Over the last decade software engineering and systems administration communities (also referred to as DevOps [@httermann_devops_2012]) have developed sophisticated techniques and strategies to ensure “software reproducibility”, i.e. the reproducibility of software artifacts and their behavior using versioning, dependency management, containerization, orchestration, monitoring, testing and documentation.
+The key idea behind the Popper Convention is to manage every scientific exploration in computation and data exploration as a software project, using tools and services that are readily available now and enjoy wide popularity.
+By doing so, scientific explorations become reproducible with the same convenience, efficiency, and scalability as software reproducibility while fully leveraging continuing improvements to these tools and services.
+Yet, the Convention does not mandate a particular set of tools but requires that the tool set as a whole implements functionality necessary for software reproducibility.
 There are two main goals for Popper:

  1. It should be usable in as many research projects as possible, regardless of their domain.